 3. SNCF Connect

-SNCF Connect is the app to use if you’re planning to travel around France by train.
+SNCF Connect is the app to use for journeys that have France as the starting point, destination, or both.
 Some trains even go directly to other countries, including to Belgium, Switzerland, and England.
 In the app you can check prices, buy tickets, and get special offers.
 Book ahead, because prices follow demand and supply.

 2. Wise